This article is part of a larger series on How to Do Payroll.

 Note: You cannot accept a W-4 Form by email or fill it out for an employee.
 They must sign it in person.
 You can receive it in print or through electronic systems that comply with IRS regulations.

 If you want to learn about more forms employers are responsible for filling out or collecting, check out our payroll forms article.

-Tips to Help Your Employees Complete W-4 Form
+Tips to Help Your Employees Complete the W-4 Form

-- Make filing it out part of orientation: Including the W4 Form with the orientation paperwork you give out upon making a new hire ensures it will get done in a timely manner.
+- Make filing it out part of orientation: Including the W-4 Form with the orientation paperwork you give out when hiring a new employee ensures it will get done in a timely manner.

 - Remind new hires to use the name on their legal documents: To avoid confusion with identification, remind your employees to use their legal names—those on their Social Security cards—rather than nicknames or pen names.

 - Keep it simple: The new form is designed to be simple, so if you know the employee does not have any of the deductions noted on the form, encourage them to fill out Parts 1 and 5 and turn it in.

 - Walk through the process of how to fill out a W-4 Form with your employees: Even the simplest form can confuse a first-timer.
 Explain how to fill it out, walking them through the calculations if needed.
 Explain how to do dependent calculations and when to use other adjustments or deductions.